Frequently asked questions

 I haven't received a registration code?

-If you haven't placed an order for Win-EQF* version 2, you won't receive a registration code.
+If you haven't placed an order for and paid for Win-EQF* version 2, you won't receive a registration code.
 Nothing comes for free.

 How can I transfer Win-EQF* to a new computer?